notafrancescodavid/Job-Shop-Scheduling-Problem---Hierarchical-Parallel-and-easy-to-use-Genetic-Algorithm/README.md

 - numpy
 - matplotlib

-You can install them by installing Anaconda, or if you prefer there are plenty of guides online that explain how to install them
+You can install them by installing Anaconda, or if you prefer there are plenty of tutorials online that explain how to install them

 ### How to use the algorithm:
 The algorithm can be used from source code or from the command line: